percula/planter_docs/content/en/docs/plant-care/how-to-grow/index.md

 Select the cards to learn more about each suggested companion plant.

 #### Combative Plants
-Plants that should not be planted beside the selected plant, as they can compete intensely for the same resources, or suffer from the same diseases and pests.
+Plants that should not be planted next to the selected plant, as they can compete intensely for the same resources, or suffer from the same diseases and pests.

 Select the cards to learn more about each combative plant.